fictionco/fiction/@docs/advanced/post-types/index.md

 // Add the schema to factor
 addPostSchema(mySchema)
 ```

 #### Notes

 - Populated fields are fields consisting of just `_id`'s or `objectId` that populate based on data in the original post (like a SQL join)
 - `ObjectId` is needed for Mongoose to property type check reference to other posts

 ## Security Permissions

-For database operations you need permissions to control access.
+For database operations, you need permissions to control access.
 Factor offers a basic system to control standard CRUD input and output.

 The base post permissions schema looks like this: